+The Board of Directors recommends voting FOR proposals 1 through 3.
 Proposal 1.
 Election of Directors Proposal.
 A proposal to elect one Class III director with his term expiring at the Company's 2028 Annual Meeting of Stockholders Nominees: FOR WITHHOLD (1) Tuvia Barlev Proposal 2.
 Ratification of Auditors Proposal.
-A proposal to ratify the appointment of Kesselman & Kesselman, Certified Public Accountants (Isr.), a member firm of PricewaterhouseCoopers International Limited, as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2025.
-FOR DO NOT PRINT IN THIS AREA (Shareholder Name & Address Data) Signature (and Title, if applicable) Date Signature (if held jointly) In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.
+A proposal to ratify the appointment of Kesselman & Kesselman, Certified Public Accountants (Isr.), a member firm of PricewaterhouseCoopers International Limited, as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2025. □ FOR □ AGAINST □ ABSTAIN Proposal 3.
+Equity Plan Proposal.
+A proposal to approve the Company's 2025 Equity Incentive Plan. □ FOR □ AGAINST □ ABSTAIN DO NOT PRINT IN THIS AREA (Shareholder Name & Address Data Signature (and Title, if applicable) Date Signature (if held jointly) Date In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.
 Please sign exactly as your name appears on your stock certificate.
 If the stock is held by joint tenants or as community property, both should sign.
-Executors, administrators, trustees, guardians, attorneys, and corporate officers should give CONTROL NUMBER their full titles.
+Executors, administrators, trustees, guardians, attorneys, and corporate officers should give their full titles.
+CONTROL NUMBER